Michaelkenber/PlannerApp/REPORT.md

 i thought i would just use UserDefaults, as i did in an earlier app.
 This didn't work because i had a dictionary that holds an array of a costum struct for each key value.
 Martijn showed me that using a plist would be more practical in my case.
 The problem with a plist is that every object needs to confirm to the codable protocol.
 To accomplish this i had to change some struct and reorganise a lot of my code.
-Instead of CLLocation, which i used in many places, i had to use a costum struct that did confirm to the codable protocol.
-This meant i had to change every part of my code that used CLLocation, which were quit a few.
+Instead of CLLocation, which i used in many places, i had to use a costum struct that confirmed to the codable protocol.
+This meant that i had to change every part of my code that used CLLocation, which were quit a few.

 What i noticed is that the prework is very important.
 I am used to starting and adjusting along the way if you see you are going in the wrong direction.